abhatem/BallOnPlate/README.md

 # Ball on Plate
 A low cost ball and plate system that is built from scratch, a cellphone's camera is used for detecting the position of the ball.
+Video at https://youtu.be/eSXcqw_qibo

 I used an An Arduino Mega 2560 board for controlling 2 Servos (MG996R), one for each axis.